jameshibbard/blog/pages/about.md

 ![James Hibbard](https://hibbard.eu/jim.jpg)

-Currently I work for SitePoint as editor of their [JavaScript channel](https://www.sitepoint.com/javascript/).
-I'm also curator of their back-end newsletter (you can [check out a sample here](http://go.sitepoint.com/t/y-6A4632618792273C) or [sign up here](https://www.sitepoint.com/newsletter/)), as well as technical editor of the occasional book (such as [this one](https://www.sitepoint.com/premium/books/javascript-novice-to-ninja-2nd-edition)).
+Currently I work for SitePoint as editor of their [JavaScript hubs](https://www.sitepoint.com/learning-hubs/) and technical editor for various books (e.g. [JavaScript: Novice to Ninja](https://www.sitepoint.com/premium/books/javascript-novice-to-ninja-2nd-edition) and [Jump Start Vue.js](https://www.sitepoint.com/premium/books/jump-start-vue-js/)).

 I also work for the local university as a network admin / web dev where I spend a fair bit of my time working on Rails apps.